-In Leipzig in Bach’s time, the almost period between the first Sunday of Advent and Christmas was a “tempus clausum,” when no figural music was allowed in the churches.
+In Leipzig in Bach’s time, the period between the first Sunday of Advent and Christmas was a “tempus clausum,” when no figural music was allowed in the churches.
 So if I would follow Bach’s cantata writing in 1724 very strictly, I would not have any music for you today.

 So let’s take a detour to 1725.
 Sometime in that year, Bach wrote a congratulatory cantata for a teacher at the St. Thomas School in Leipzig.
 The cantata, with the title Schwingt freudig euch empor, had nine movements: an opening chorus, four recitatives and three arias.
 The cantata also featured a closing chorus alternated with recitatives for all the soloists, the way Bach would also use that in the before-last movement of his St. Matthew Passion.
 For the text of this cantata, please see this entry on Eduard van Hengel’s website.
 Scroll all the way down to find a table with all the different texts for the different cantatas.